ghassen-fatnassi/cp_playground/README.md

-# Competitive Programming Playground 🏆🚀💻
+# Competitive Programming Playground 🏆🚀

-Welcome to the Competitive Programming Playground!
-Here, you'll find code snippets, algorithms, and solutions representing my journey in competitive programming. 🚀

-## Inside:

-- **Code Snippets**: Algorithms, data structures, and techniques.
+A collection of my solutions to CSES problems and competitive programming contests.

+### Contents
+- **Algorithms & Data Structures**
-- **Problem Solutions**: Solutions to various problems.
+- **Solutions to Problems**

-## Messy but Evolving:

-The repository may seem messy, but it's continually improving. 🌱

-## Getting Started:
+### Getting Started

-1. Clone the repo.

-2. Explore the code and solutions.
+- Clone the repo and explore the solutions.

-3. Contribute!
-Your input is valued. 🤝

-## Contact:

-Email ghassen.fatnassi@supcom.tn with questions or suggestions. 📧

-Enjoy and leave a star :)
+- Feel free to suggest improvements! 🤝